dave-Lab-and-Engineering/python-build-utils/README.md

   Remove tarball files from dist.

-  This function removes tarball files from the given distribution directory.

-  Args:     dist_dir (str): The directory containing the tarball files to be removed.

-  Returns:     None

-  Example:     remove_tarballs("dist")

 Options:
-  --dist_dir TEXT  Directory containing wheel the files.
+  --dist_dir TEXT  Directory containing the files.
 Default is 'dist' --help           Show this message and exit.
 ```